arjuuuuunnnnn/Orchestry/docs/user-guide/app-spec.md

 - Lowercase letters, numbers, and hyphens only
 - Must start and end with alphanumeric character
 - Maximum 253 characters
-- Must be unique within AutoServe instance
+- Must be unique within Orchestry instance

 **Label Values:**
 - Same rules as application names